 These faucets.) are the most common type.
 They work by screwing into the end of the spout and, as the name implies, do not move.

 Male or Female Aerators

 Before you add or replace your faucet’s aerator, you need to determine the threading type – male or female.
 If there are threads on the exterior of your kitchen faucet, it is male threaded.
 This requires that you purchase a FEMALE threaded aerator to fit over it.
 On the other hand, if there are threads inside your Female Threaded Fuctive, it will require a MALE Thread Aerator.

 Female aerators have threads on the inside.
 Female aerators are used on male faucet spouts with external threads.
 Male aerators have exterior threads connected to faucet spouts with internal threads.

 Most aerators have an outward and inner thread divided by a thin inside of the device.

 Because they extend from the faucet spout, visible aerators are easy to spot.

 These aerators, often seen in expensive faucets, are concealed inside the faucet.

 The water flow from a swivel aerator can be rotated or directed in different ways.
-You have control over where the water goes by pulling or retracting the stream.
-Swivel aerators are mostly found in the newer model kitchen and bathroom faucets.
+You control where the water goes by pulling or retracting the stream.
+Swivel aerators are primarily found in the newer model kitchen and bathroom faucets.
 Some even come with a side outlet that easily allows you to attach a hose for use while filtered water is still being diverted.